sergeimolinari/IDOS-PPP/README.md

 # NEXT STEPS

-- Brainstorming for independent variables -> difference between years (RDD and DiD) -> observations and maybe motivation
+- Brainstorming for independent variables -> difference between years (RDD and DiD) -> observations and maybe motivation.
+INCLUDE at least some of them into your dataset.

-- Protest data from Tina ?
+- Protest data from Tina ? (@ Tina: do we have by now indices measuring revolutions, coups d’état, etc.?
+No, unfortunately we don’t have.
+I’ll follow up.
+We also discussed on different indicators (just successful revolutions and coups d’états, or also protests) and if I remember right, @Sergei, you wanted to look into the GDELT and Mass mobilization data Semuhi had suggested).

 - When where the shocks for each country / region?